-Frank Bisignano joined First Data Corporation as Chief Executive Officer in 2013 and added the title of Chairman of the Board in 2014.
+Frank Bisignano joined First Data as Chief Executive Officer in 2013 and added the title of Chairman of the Board in 2014.

-Prior to Citi, Bisignano worked at First Fidelity Bank from 1990 to 1994, where he was an executive vice president overseeing technology and operations, and later served as chief consumer lending officer.
+Before Citi, Bisignano worked at First Fidelity Bank from 1990 to 1994, where he was an executive vice president overseeing technology and operations, and later served as chief consumer lending officer.
 At First Fidelity, Bisignano earned a reputation for skillfully managing complex mergers and integrations, overseeing 13 acquisitions into the business and consolidating eight banks into one.